gioenn/cantor/README.md

+A Python library to encode pairs or integers with natural numbers.
+Unlike other available implementations it supports pairs with negative values.

-A Python implementation of the [pairing function](https://en.wikipedia.org/wiki/Pairing_function) that Georg Cantor used in 1873 to prove that the sets of natural, integer and rational numbers have the same cardinality.
+It uses a slighty modified version of the [pairing function](https://en.wikipedia.org/wiki/Pairing_function) that Georg Cantor used in 1873 to prove that the sets of natural, integer and rational numbers have the same cardinality.

 #### PREREQUISITES